openwallet-foundation/acapy-vc-authn-oidc/charts/vc-authn-oidc/README.md

 # Verifiable Credential Authentication with OpenID Connect (VC-AuthN OIDC) chart

-The source for the `vc-authn-oidc` chart has been moved to the [openwallet-foundation/helm-charts](https://github.com/openwallet-foundation/helm-charts/tree/main/charts/vc-authn-oidc) repository.
+The source and release publishing for the `vc-authn-oidc` chart have been moved to the [openwallet-foundation/helm-charts](https://github.com/openwallet-foundation/helm-charts/tree/main/charts/vc-authn-oidc) repository.